aw-coding/Vue-Drinking-Game-App/brief.md

 --------------------------------------

+TODO:

+	- fill in rules in database
+	-

 MVP:
 	- Input a number of players and give them names, show them on screen ✓
 	- Be able to delete players ✓
 	- Utilise the deck of cards api ✓
-	- Draw a card from the deck and have the rule attached to that card show to the players (consider certain rules that require extra functionality)
+	- Draw a card from the deck and have the rule attached to that card show to the players (consider certain rules that require extra functionality) ✓
 	- Have basic CSS - designed specifically for Zoom (big icons, big buttons etc)
 	- Have players be able to take turns (CSS)